Art, Science, and Healing Intertwined: Public Art at San Francisco Hospitals

 While the idea of art as medicine dates back to antiquity, San Francisco’s newest medical campuses and hospital buildings are taking the art of healing to new heights with a wealth of installations, illuminated sculptures, murals and major works of art.
 And the public is invited.

-San Francisco’s newest medical facility will not open until March 8.
-2016, yet its illuminated multi-story column of “Kaiser Blue” light is aglow nightly.
+San Francisco’s newest medical facility is an illuminated multi-story column of “Kaiser Blue” light that glows nightly.
 The monumental stainless steel and LED sculpture "Monarch" by Cliff Garten can be experienced in the park adjacent to the building at 1600 Owens St. During the day, sunlight emanates through the piece, enlivening individual butterflies; at night, programmable LEDs spotlight the gathering of Monarchs with multicolored luminescence.
 The piece was chosen by a team of local Kaiser Permanente staff with guidance from art advisor Chandra Cerrito and envisions the Monarch butterfly and its migration habits as a metaphor for how individuals become stronger by gathering together in communities.
 This massing of Monarch butterflies forms a completely new image – the sculpture as a vision of the city’s neighborhoods, which Kaiser Permanente serves.

 "Overflow X" by Juame Piensa is a larger-than-life figurative sculpture of stainless steel letters installed in front of UCSF's Orthopedic Institute at 1500 Owens St. near the UCSF campus, on the same street as the light art installation "Monarch" at Kaiser Permanente.
 "Anima" by Jim Sanborn, at 1700 Owens, is a towering cylinder of carved metal that’s lit from within to cast shadowy bits of ancient text and poetry in a halo across the plaza.
 (As you walk between the two, a peek into the lobby of 1650 Owens rewards with a vision of three large-format drawings by renowned California artist Wayne Thiebaud titled "City Views.")